 ARTICLE 3 - COMPENSATION

-For satisfactory performance of the Services, or as such Services may be modified mutually by a written Change Order, Amendment, or Addendum to this Agreement, the UCEDA agrees to compensate the Firm in accordance with “Schedule B, FEES, EXPENSES AND SUBMISSIONS FOR PAYMENT” which is attached hereto and is hereby made a part of this Agreement.
+For delivery of the Services under Schedule A, or as such Services may be modified mutually by a written Change Order, Amendment, or Addendum to this Agreement, the UCEDA agrees to compensate the Firm in accordance with “Schedule B, FEES, EXPENSES AND SUBMISSIONS FOR PAYMENT” which is attached hereto and is hereby made a part of this Agreement.

 A fixed fee amount of FORTY-NINE THOUSAND, SIX HUNDRED AND 00/100 ($49,600.00) DOLLARS has been established for the Services to be rendered by the Firm.
 Costs in excess of the above-noted amount may not be incurred without the prior written authorization of the UCEDA, evidenced only by a written Change Order, Amendment or Addendum to this Agreement.
 It is specifically agreed to by the Firm that the UCEDA shall not be responsible for any additional costs, or costs in excess of the above-noted cost, if authorization by the UCEDA is not given in writing prior to the performance of the services giving rise to such excess or additional costs.